GlobalWebIndex/weak-css/README.md

 like [elm-lang/html](http://package.elm-lang.org/packages/elm-lang/html/latest) even though its pinciples can be used regardless on technology used.

-## Philosophy is Based on:
+## :thinking_face: Philosophy is Based on:

-- Concern separation - *Template should describe what no how*
+- :point_right: Concern separation - *Template should describe what no how*
-- Determinism - *Styles should contain whole information*
+- :point_right: Determinism - *Styles should contain whole information*
-- Avoiding Globals - *Using namespaces over global names*
+- :point_right: Avoiding Globals - *Using namespaces over global names*
-- Equality - *"Nested" rules have same specificity*
+- :point_right: Equality - *"Nested" rules have same specificity*
-- Maintainability - *Following all previous rules this is ultimate goal you have for free*
+- :point_right: Maintainability - *Following all previous rules this is ultimate goal you have for free*

 **This document is in state of Draft and can change rapidly over time!**

-## Disclaimer
+## :mask: Disclaimer

 Practices described bellow comes from our experiences with building web based applications using web technologies.
 By any mean this is not attempt to either enforce nor convince anyone follow any of this advice.